Akuli/math-tutorial/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 **Problem:** A player moves across a 800x600 pixel window straight from corner
 to corner.
-How long distance is that, and at what angle did the player move?
+How long distance is that, and what angle did the player move at?

 Here's a picture: